jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/trackplan/index.md

 <a name='organizingwis'></a>
 ##Viewing and organizing your work items

-- To view work items that you own, see the "My Work" view.
+- To view work items that you own, see the My Work view.
 - If you often use specific work items, you can mark them as your favorites by clicking their Star icons.
-Then, you can see all of your favorite work items in the "My Starred" view.
+Then, you can see all of your favorite work items in the My Starred view.
 When you click the Star icon for a work item, no one else can see that you marked it as a favorite.
-- To view all of the work items that you are subscribed to, see the "My Subscribed" view.
+- To view all of the work items that you are subscribed to, see the My Subscribed view.
-- To view your work items sorted by their modified dates, see the "My Recent Work" view.
+- To view your work items sorted by their modified dates, see the My Recent Work view.
-- To view your work item activity, see the "My Activities" view.
-The "My Events" section lists the work items that you were mentioned in.
-The "My Subscriptions" section lists all of the changes that occurred in work items that you are subscribed to.
+- To view your work item activity, see the My Activities view.
+The My Events section lists the work items that you were mentioned in.
+The My Subscriptions section lists all of the changes that occurred in work items that you are subscribed to.

 <a name='triaging'></a>
 ##Triaging work items

-When a work item is created byt not assigned to a sprint, the work item is shown in the "Incoming Work" view.
+When a work item is created byt not assigned to a sprint, the work item is shown in the Incoming Work view.
-As soon as a work item is assigned to a sprint, it is removed from the "Incoming Work" view.
+As soon as a work item is assigned to a sprint, it is removed from the Incoming Work view.

 In the “Incoming Work” view, you can triage work items in several ways:
 - To reject the work item, click the **Trash this item** icon .
 The work item is resolved and its status is changed to Invalid.
 - To accept the work item and assign it to the backlog, click the **Triage to backlog** icon.
-Then, you can evaluate the work item against other work items in the "Sprint Planning" view and assign the work item to a sprint.
+Then, you can evaluate the work item against other work items in the Sprint Planning view and assign the work item to a sprint.
 - To assign the work item to a sprint, open the work item and select a value from the **Planned for** list.

 ![Triaging work items in the Incoming work view](images/incoming_work_attributes.png)